 Let the cake cool on a wire rack while you make the glaze.

-Let the cake sit for about an hour before slicing.
+Let the cake cool for about an hour before transferring to a serving platter.
+Dust with confectioners’ sugar, if desired.

 The cake portion of this recipe is based on a recipe from Perfect Cakes by Nick Malgieri.
 I changed the process, replaced the all-purpose flour with cake flour, swapped the white rum for dark rum and omitted the almonds.
 The glaze recipe is from my grandmother.